sshanshans/stat140/content/policies.md

 <br>

 * **Late policy**
-There is no late work accepted on evaluative assignments, unless there is a pre-arrangement agreed by me.
+For EA 01 - 06, if late but within 1 hour of due time, 3 points will be subtracted; if late but within 24 hours, 20 points will be subtracted.
+Any later will receive no credit, unless there is a pre-arrangement agreed by me.
 Be sure to turn in your work early to avoid any technological mishaps.
+There is no late work accepted for EA 07.
 <br>
 <br>